Prints

 Dürer, Picasso, Warhol – World Famous Print Artists

 Ever since the printing process became established in letterpress printing from the 15th century onwards and gradually gained acceptance in the fine arts, countless, now world-famous artists have been involved with printmaking.
 Among the artists who worked with this technique at a very early stage was Albrecht DürerAlbrecht Dürer.
 At the turn of the 15th and 16th centuries, he created over 300 woodcuts as well as more than 100 etchings and copper engravings.
 A print by Albrecht Dürer still impresses today with its richness of detail and perfection.
 A true icon of modern art was another enthusiastic printmaker: Pablo Picasso.
 He created his first etching at the age of 18 and continued to devote himself to the various techniques of printmaking even in his later years.
-Today, a Picasso print can easily fetch five-figure prices at auction.
+Today, a Picasso print can easily fetch five-digit proceeds at auctions.
 Printmaking gained its final recognition as an artistic means of expression during American Pop Art.
 This was due to its most important representative, Andy Warhol.
 Warhol not only appreciated the technical side of screenprint, but he also made it an important element of his artistic philosophy.
-He elevated serial reproduction to a concept and thus specifically questioned the uniqueness of the work and the value of artistic creation.
+He elevated serial reproduction to a concept, and thus specifically questioned the uniqueness of the work and the value of artistic creation.

 Buy Prints at ars mundi